gabetucker2/gostack/documentation/timeline.md

 * Abstracted ***stack.Lambda()*** input function
 * Added ***stack.Coordinates()*** and ***stack.CoordinatesMany()*** to ***gostack***
 * Add coordinates to Lambda functions in otherInfo using forwardpropagation

-In progress:
-* Remove `overrideCards` from anywhere in script
 * Add function samples to each function documentation file
 * ***gostack*** functions parameter naming has been adjusted to be more consistent
 * ***gostack***'s functions' default parameter values have been adjusted to make more intuitive sense